spidernet-io/spiderpool/docs/usage/install/underlay/get-started-ovs.md

 Spiderpool can be used as a solution to provide fixed IPs in an Underlay network scenario, and this article will use [Multus](https://github.com/k8snetworkplumbingwg/multus-cni), [Ovs-cni](https://github.com/k8snetworkplumbingwg/ovs-cni), and [Spiderpool](https://github.com/spidernet-io/spiderpool) as examples to build a complete Underlay network solution that exposes the available bridges as node resources for use by the cluster.

+[`ovs-cni`](https://github.com/k8snetworkplumbingwg/ovs-cni) is a Kubernetes CNI plugin that utilizes Open vSwitch (OVS) to enable network virtualization within a Kubernetes cluster.

 ## Prerequisites

 1. Make sure a multi-node Kubernetes cluster is ready.